ndemou/Out-PingStats/README.md

   Out-PingStats pings about a dozen different hosts in parallel, implements a smart algorithm to combine the different response times into a meaningful value, and switches between many dozens of hosts to avoid overwhelming any one of them.
 If you see packet loss or the response time jumping up, you know it's because of a real problem in your uplink and not because of a specific host throttling your pings.
 </details>

-#### You prefer graphs to a long list of numbers but also love your shell
+#### You love your shell, but also prefer graphs to long lists of numbers.

 Well then, Out-PingStats is for you!